Carnegie Group

-The Carnegie Group brings together the science ministers and senior officials from the G8 nations and some others including the European Commission in meetings, possibly every six months or every year.
+The Carnegie Group brings together the science ministers and senior officials from the G7 nations and some others including the European Commission in meetings, possibly every six months or every year.
 The location of meetings rotates from country to country.

-The Carnegie Group of Science Advisers to Presidents and Prime Ministers was established in 1991 by William T. Golden, businessman, chairman of the Board of the American Museum of Natural History and long-time adviser on national science policy issues in the US, and D. Allan Bromley, a Canadian-born physicist who was the national science adviser to President George H.W.Bush.
-It has met twice yearly since its creation, but since 2009 meets annually.
+The Carnegie Group of Science Advisers to Presidents and Prime Ministers was established in 1991 by William T. Golden, businessman, chairman of the Board of the American Museum of Natural History, and long-time adviser on national science policy issues in the US, and D. Allan Bromley, a Canadian-born physicist who was the national science adviser to President George H.W.Bush.
+It met twice yearly since its creation, but since 2009 meets annually.
 Members of the Group alternate in hosting the meetings.
-The Carnegie Group, an informal group designed to bring together the science ministers and advisors of the G8 countries and the EU to discuss issues of mutual concern and interest, has been faithful to the original design envisioned by its founders.
+The Carnegie Group, an informal group designed to bring together the science ministers and advisors of the G7 countries and the EU to discuss issues of mutual concern and interest, has been faithful to the original design envisioned by its founders.
 But it is also a group that has adapted to changing circumstances and to the growing importance of the emerging economies of China, India, Brazil, Mexico and South Africa.
 Recent meetings of the Carnegie Group have been adjusted in order to engage these countries and address key regional and global questions and challenges of shared concern.